Hagop Hagopian (militant)

-Harutiun Takushian (Հարություն Թագուշյան), better known by his nom de guerre Hagop Hagopian (Յակոբ Յակոբեան; 1951 – 28 April 1988) was an Iraqi-Armenian militant leader who founded and led ASALA.
+Harutiun Takushian (Հարություն Թագուշյան), better known by his nom de guerre Hagop Hagopian (Յակոբ Յակոբեան; c.
+1949 – 28 April 1988) was an Iraqi-Armenian militant leader who founded and led ASALA.

 Life

-Harutiun Takushian was born in the late 1940s in Mosul to an Iraqi Armenian family.
+Harutiun Takushian was born around 1949 in Mosul to an Iraqi Armenian family (although some sources claim he was born in Lebanon).
 He was one of at least three children of Mugurdich and Siranush Takushian.
 He spoke both Armenian and Arabic.
-He ran away from home at the age of fifteen, and by the age of sixteen he had joined a small Palestinian group called Abtal al-Awda, "Heroes of the Return", which merged with the Arab Nationalist Movement of George Habash and some smaller groups to form the Popular Front for the Liberation of Palestine.
+He ran away from home at the age of fifteen and went to Lebanon, and by the age of sixteen he had joined a small Palestinian group called Abtal al-Awda, "Heroes of the Return", which merged with the Arab Nationalist Movement of George Habash and some smaller groups to form the Popular Front for the Liberation of Palestine.
 He was an apprentice to Wadi Haddad, accompanying him almost everywhere.
 By 1974, he began to participate in operations and became known by his acquaintances as Mujahid (holy warrior).
 In 1975, along with writer Kevork Ajemian and others, and with the support from Palestinian groups, he founded in Beirut the ASALA.
 As leader of ASALA, he directed attacks and assassinations of Turkish diplomats and their families in various countries of the world.

 Many in the leadership of ASALA and JCAG were reported to be highly educated, multilingual individuals.
 The most notorious was the shadowy figure of Hagop Hagopian, presumed an alias, who led ASALA during most of its active phase.